ruby/www.ruby-lang.org/en/documentation/quickstart/2/index.md

 of the method, the same line we saw earlier: `puts "Hello World"`.
 Finally, the last line `end` tells Ruby we’re done defining the method.
 Ruby’s response `=> :h` tells us that it knows we’re done defining the method.
-This response could be `=> nil` at ruby 2.0 and earlier version.
+This response could be `=> nil` for Ruby 2.0 and earlier versions.
 But, it's not important here, so let's go on.

 ## The Brief, Repetitive Lives of a Method